AxisCommunications/axis-aws-kinesis-vsp/start-on-app-event/README.md

 The most straightforward way to verify that the stream from the camera actually reaches Amazon Kinesis Video Streams is to do it from the AWS UI.

-1. Go to either the AOA or VMD app on the camera and view the created profile or scenario.
+1. Go to either the AXIS Object Analytics or AXIS Video Motion Detection app on the camera and view the created scenario or profile with the name 'Start-on-event'.
 (e.g. <http://192.168.0.1/local/vmd/index.html> or  <http://192.168.0.1/local/objectanalytics/index.html>).
-2. Trigger an event by clicking the button 'Test alarm'
+2. Trigger an event by clicking the button **Test alarm**
 3. Log in to your AWS account.
 4. Search for and go to the Amazon Kinesis Video Streams service.
 5. Make sure that you are in the correct AWS region, and select the Amazon Kinesis video stream in the list.
-6. Click the 'Media Playback' button.
+6. Click the **Media Playback** button.
 7. If everything is set up correctly, the stream should show up.
 Wait a number of seconds since there might be a delay.

 ## Known Limitations

-When streaming to Amazon Kinesis Video Streams there is a latency which can be affected by the selected AWS region, network setup and video resolution.
+* When streaming to Amazon Kinesis Video Streams there is a latency which can be affected by the selected AWS region, network setup and video resolution.
 This means that eventual event triggered recordings might appear in Amazon Kinesis Video Streams with a noticeable delay.

+* In the event rule configuration, there is a prebuffer and postbuffer durations configured to store 1sec and 5sec video clips respectively.
+However, if these durations are increased there is a risk that the the full clip is not uploaded to Amazon Kinesis since the file write to SD card might still be in progress while sending it.
+Please open an issue if this is something you have encountered and would like to discuss.